 We’re gradually phasing out natural gas sales from our business portfolio.
 This will eliminate the vast majority of our scope 3 emissions.
-But it still leaves those emissions linked to our supply chain, including the manufacture, installation, and transportation of our renewable energy assets.
+But it still leaves emissions linked to our supply chain, including those from the manufacture, installation, and transportation of our renewable energy assets – activities that all need to grow as we accelerate the built-out of green energy.

-Supply chain activities are beyond our direct control, and we’ll rely on them more and more as we continue to accelerate the build-out of green energy.
-This makes supply chain decarbonisation one of the most important and difficult parts of our work to reach net-zero. .
+This makes supply chain decarbonisation one of the most important and complex parts of our work to reach net-zero.

 What are we doing?

-- Engaging with suppliers: We’re working with our strategic suppliers to help them set science-based targets, work towards 100 % renewable energy usage by the end of 2025, and optimise their vessel routes.
-These suppliers represent more than 60 % of our procurement spend and form some of the most carbon-intensive parts of our supply chain.
+- Engaging with suppliers: We’re working with our strategic suppliers to help them set science-based targets, work towards 100 % renewable electricity usage by the end of 2025, and develop roadmaps to transition to renewable energy.
+These suppliers represent more than 60 % of our total procurement spend and form some of the most carbon-intensive parts of our supply chain.

 How are we doing?

 We track our scope 3 greenhouse gas emissions, including and excluding gas sales.
 Each measure has a different science-based target.